mavlink/mavlink-devguide/en/mavgen_c/message_signing_c.md

 A secret key is 32 bytes of binary data that are used to create message signatures that can be verified by other holders of the key.
 The general requirements for creating, storing, logging and sharing keys are covered in: [Message Signing > Secret Key Management](../guide/message_signing.md#secret_key).

+The section [Enabling Signing on a Channel](#enabling_signing_channel) below shows how to set the secret key used by each channel.

 <!--
 The [SETUP_SIGNING](../messages/common.md#SETUP_SIGNING) message should generally be used for sharing the secret key, and support for it must be implemented on both sending and receiving systems.
 Receiving systems must also store the key in secure storage.